heremaps/here-data-sdk-typescript/@here/olp-sdk-fetch/README.md

 ## Usage of Bundle functionality:

 If you want to have a compiled project, you can use bundle commands.
-After running each of the following commands in the `dist/@here/olp-sdk-fetch/bundle` folder from the root folder, you get the js bundled files.
+After running each of the following commands in the `@here/olp-sdk-fetch/dist/bundle` folder from the root folder, you get the JavaScript bundled files.

 To have the bundled files with source map, run: